mikemey/dvd-release-check/README.md

 ## JSON + Email - Movie release checker

-Checking last weeks movie releases from https://www.themoviedb.org/ and sends an email with last weeks movie releases.
+Checks last weeks movie releases from https://www.themoviedb.org/ and sends an email with the results.

 ### Run requirements
 Email account setting required in a shell script called `drc_variables.sh` in the root folder.